The Trans-Siberian: Xmas & New Year

-Our tour of Russia’s magnificent capital begins this morning with a visit to the Church of Our Saviour.
-Following lunch we visit the famous pedestrian mall, Arbat Street, with its busy market stalls and fine shops.
-After dinner we walk to Red Square for the New Year celebrations – a night you will never forget as people of all ages flock to the square for a spectacular party.
+We continue our tour of Moscow today with a visit to the Church of Our Saviour and the famous pedestrian mall, Arbat Street, with its busy market stalls and fine shops.
+Later we walk to Red Square for the New Year celebrations – a night you will never forget as people of all ages flock to the square for a spectacular party.

 01/01/2020 Moscow (BLD)